 Unfortunately, HBO has failed rather miserably at keeping its own promises.
 I’ll walk you through it to show you just how extensive their failure is (Note: this section has been updated on 25 July 2013, and life is a bit better but still not good):

 - Not all HBO series are available due to copyright reasons, these include classics such as Deadwood and Oz.
 This is a serious communication failure, because surely they have had to have the information on what license agreements they have entered into!

-- Surround sound and 5.1 sound are only available on Samsung Smart TVs with the device-specific app.
+- 5.1 sound is only available on Samsung Smart TVs with the device-specific app.
 HBO is “working on it.”

 - Computer streaming requires the Widevine plugin, which is not available on Linux.
 So, contrary to the original promise, no Linux support.
 I could not find any information of a Linux version of Widevine, so I assume one is not forthcoming either.

 - The launch was delayed from October 2012 to mid-December 2012.
 While the wait lasted, there were quite a few comments from people upset with the delay.
 However, now that the service is here, the number of people complaining has only increased, so launching it a couple of months late and still wholly unready does not seem like a good move.

 Unfortunately, the bad news don’t end here.
 A few things were revealed as the service finally started, mostly in terms and conditions, that came really out of the blue and further hurt HBO’s reputation: